Highlights from the 1954 Cowboy Songs feature about Detroit singer May Hawks and her music career.

 The Cowboy Songs feature stated: “May has since organized her own band, which accompanies her wherever she appears.
 She has worked such exclusive spots as the Detroit Yacht Club and Waldorf Astoria Hotel, to mention just a few.
 Miss Hawks currently has her own show on radio station WJR, Detroit, where you can hear plenty of that ‘good ole music’.”

 May Hawks is no longer with us.
-When she shared her story with Keith Cady, her voice and conversation still rang with the warmth, charm, and charisma that attracted listeners to her radio and recorded performances.
+When she shared her story with Keith Cady, her voice and conversation rang with the warmth, charm, and charisma that attracted listeners to her radio and recorded performances decades ago.
 May Hawks’ story appears in the book “Detroit Country Music: Mountaineers, Cowboys, and Rockabillies.”